More than 6,000 flights canceled over Memorial Day weekend

 ATLANTA — Hundreds of flights worldwide were canceled by early Monday morning, adding to the mounting number of scrubbed flights during the busy Memorial Day holiday weekend in the U.S.

-About 1,000 flights had been canceled as of 7:30 a.m.
+Nearly 1,300 flights had been canceled as of 11:15 a.m.
 EDT Monday, according to flight tracking website FlightAware.

 About 1,641 flights were canceled on Sunday.
 That followed more than 2,300 cancellations Friday and another 1,500 on Saturday.